kull-boii/Backend/NGINX_LoadBalancer/README.md

 default nginx uses round robin.

 thus we have set up a load balancer exposed a single ip and a port and eventually we may scale our containers

+make sure to stop and delete the containers and image

+to stop nginx type

+`nginx -s quit`